 The state allows the general public access to background checks on any individual.
 When used by employers they must first get the person’s signed consent before requesting a copy of their background report.
 Vacated records are off-limits.
 The DSP website also includes information for offenders on how to get their records corrected or sealed and also identity theft and how to report it.

-Washington has strict laws that protect job applicants, and they observe the ban-the-box rule so employers cannot ask about someone’s criminal history before they determine if the applicant is right for the job.
+Washington state background check laws are strict protecting job applicants, and they observe the ban-the-box rule so employers cannot ask about someone’s criminal history before they determine if the applicant is right for the job.
 Employers can only ask about arrests that resulted in a conviction and happened during the past ten years.
 They can only ask about convictions if they directly relate to the job and have occurred within the past ten years.
 They cannot ask about vacated records.
 Employers are also subject to federal law and must comply with both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964 when using background checks during the hiring process.

 According to The Fair Credit Reporting Act, when using sites like InfoTracer to obtain a background check report, the information cannot legally be used to determine credit, employment, tenant screening or any other eligibility requirements for business or professional use.